 Student Support Volunteer Opportunities Include:

 - Lunch Buddy: Provide a mentoring friendship for a child.
 Each volunteer is assigned a student to be their “buddy.”
 The volunteer comes to school once a week to have lunch with their buddy, talk, play games or read.
+This usually can be done in no more than 1 hour-perfect for a lunch break!

 - Tutor: Assist students with homework, study for a test or develop their reading and/or math skills.
 Each tutor visits their assigned student weekly, witnessing the effect their participation has on the student’s educational progress.